Elering/estfeed-datahub-docs/eng/20-reports.md

 ### Open supplier report

-> [!WARNING]
-> Open suppliers are not in the initial scope

 Recipients:

 - **Open suppliers**

 Frequency:

-- Once a day, D+1 data are aggregated at 11:00 (transmission at 11:00).
+- Once a day, D+1 data are aggregated at 10:00 (transmission approximately at 14:00).
-- Once a month, on the 8th of the month, the M+1 data are aggregated at 03:00 (transmission at 10:00).
+- Once a month, on the 8th of the month, the M+1 data are aggregated at 00:00 (transmission approximately at 10:00).
-- Once a month, on the 1st of the month, M+2 and M+3 data are aggregated at 03:00 (transmission at 07:00).
+- Once a month, on the 1st of the month, M+2 and M+3 data are aggregated at 00:00 (transmission approximately at 07:00).

 Data: